Configuring Services Using Configuration Files

 Configuring a Windows Communication Foundation (WCF) service with a configuration file gives you the flexibility of providing endpoint and service behavior data at the point of deployment instead of at design time.
 This topic outlines the primary techniques available.

 A WCF service is configurable using the .NET Framework configuration technology.
 Most commonly, XML elements are added to the Web.config file for an Internet Information Services (IIS) site that hosts a WCF service.
 The elements allow you to change details such as the endpoint addresses (the actual addresses used to communicate with the service) on a machine-by-machine basis.
 In addition, WCF includes several system-provided elements that allow you to quickly select the most basic features for a service.
-Starting with .NET Framework 4, WCF comes with a new default configuration model that simplifies WCF configuration requirements.
-If you do not provide any WCF configuration for a particular service, the runtime automatically configures your service with some standard endpoints and default binding/behavior.
 In practice, writing configuration is a major part of programming WCF applications.

-For more information, see Configuring Bindings for Services.
+For more information, see Configuring Bindings for Windows Communication Foundation Services.
 For a list of the most commonly used elements, see System-Provided Bindings.
-For more information about default endpoints, bindings, and behaviors, see Simplified Configuration and Simplified Configuration for WCF Services.

 System.Configuration: Web.config and App.config